lorenries/lries.com/src/pages/posts/capital-bikeshare-viz.md

 ]
 ```

 I want the user to be able to switch between different hours on the final map, so I processed the locations into kind of a weird data format.
-There’s probably a better way of doing it, but 🤷‍♂️.
+There’s probably a better way of doing it, but whatever, it works.

 Here’s the data structure I used for each Capital Bikeshare location: